Cleft Lip and Cleft Palate

 Cleft lips are grouped based on severity and the side of the lip where the cleft occurs:

-• Incomplete unilateral: The cleft appears only on one side of the lip and does not continue into the nose.
+• Incomplete unilateral: The cleft appears on one side of the lip and does not continue into the nose.
+The gum line (alveolus) also may be affected on this side.

-• Complete unilateral: The cleft appears on one of side of the lip and continues into the nose.
+• Complete unilateral: The cleft appears on one side of the lip and continues into the nose.
+The gum-line (alveolus) also may be affected on this side.

 • Incomplete bilateral: The cleft affects both sides of the lip and does not continue into the nose.